 - Plans are in place to install solar panels on the Buckingham Community Centre and Lace Hill Sports and Community Centre

 - Ensuring Town Council events are free of single-use plastics

-- A water bottle refill station will be installed in Chandos Park in April, thanks to funds given by Buckinghamshire County Council’s Local Area Forum to the Town Council.
+- A water bottle refill station has been installed in Chandos Park, thanks to funds given by Buckinghamshire County Council’s Local Area Forum to the Town Council.
 This has proven really popular with park visitors and we hope to secure funding for more water fountains across the town.

 Each of the Council’s four committees has reviewed the Climate Emergency Action Plan and added actions within their remits.
 You can download a copy of the Town Council's Action Plan here.
 The document will be regularly reviewed at Council Committees and updated with any action taken.